To become a TeamMates mentor, you must fulfill all of the following:

 - unpaid fines

-- Have been charged with Driving Under the Influence of alcohol in the last 3 years.
+- Have been charged with Driving Under the Influence the last 3 years.

 - Have more than one charge of Driving Under the Influence.
-May be eligible if there have been no alcohol-related charges in the last 5 years.
+May be eligible if there have been substance-related charges in the last 5 years.